chauff/cse1500-web-transcripts/Assignment-1.md

 ---

 This exercise requires you to use `telnet`.
 If you use a Linux derivative (e.g. Ubuntu, Mac OS), open a terminal and you are good to go.
-If you are a Windows user please use the Windows Subsystem for Linux.
+If you are a Windows user please use the Windows Subsystem for Linux or use the Virtual Machine provided to you in Q1.

 Use `telnet` to request the contents of the bread section of the recipe website `myrecipes.com/bread-recipes`.